 We want love.
 Many of us will say that it’s one of the most important things in our lives.
 Love wants to live!

-When we distinguish what we see in relationships from our sentiment ABOUT relationships, it seems that a great deal of what passes for love rests on fear: practical fears, fear of the unknown, fear … Read More
+When we distinguish what we see in relationships from our sentiment ABOUT relationships, it seems that a great deal of what passes for love rests on fear: practical fears, fear of the … Read More

 Why aren’t we renouncing loves limits?
 “Who do you know who does not place a boundary around his love?
 We are afraid others will use us and that our desire for love makes us foolish.
-In deference to this fear, we try to be smart and use others in the name of love for our own … Read More
+In deference to this fear, we try to be smart and use others in the name of love for … Read More

 Imagination is risky when we fill in the unknown.
 Below is an ancient story I use as a relationship allegory that exposes the mistake of thinking we know when we don’t.